Skip to content

 “Strong communities have a significant sense of purpose.
 People’s roles have meaning in the bigger picture of the community.
 Each group member understands how their work connects to others and adds value.
 As community members, people don’t just want to lay bricks; they want to build a cathedral.”

-An online social media community supports diversity and brings together individuals from different cultures, beliefs, and backgrounds, fostering a sense of unity.
-This is listed as a benefit in the Top 7 Impacts of Social Media Advantages and Disadvantages article by Simplilearn
+An online social media community supports diversity.
+It brings together individuals from different cultures, beliefs, and backgrounds.
+This fosters a sense of unity.
+This is listed as an advantage in the Top 7 Impacts of Social Media Advantages and Disadvantages article by Simplilearn

 Questions to consider

-Starting with your “why” is the most powerful step you can take to cultivate meaning and connection in your own life that, when discovered, will help you flourish as a leader.
+Starting with your “why” is the most powerful step you can take.
+It helps cultivate meaning and connection in your own life.
+When discovered, this will help you flourish as a leader.

 What’s your “Why” for considering leading an online community?